 Sourcing

-People should pick silver foil that fits their project.
+People should pick feuille d'argent that fits their project.
 For short or indoor use, silver paper labels are cheap and work well.
 Silver film labels last longer and keep out water.
 Silver foil labels look fancy and are used for special products.
 Good companies to buy from are Aldon Corporation, The Welding Warehouse, and Umicore Technical Materials.
 These companies sell good foil and follow the rules.

 Best sourcing practices: